 Passport and Visa

-If your passport has expired or will soon, you must renew it.
-Luckily, you can renew your passport online, starting at $30.
+If your passport has expired or will expire soon, you must renew it.
+Some eligible adults can renew online, but most renewals are done by mail, and fees start at $130.

 International Vaccination Certificates